nikolaydubina/go-bench-receiver/README.md

 - small structs >>> structs few ns faster
     - Subject to codebase, but this is one of common situations.
 The effect is unnoticeable and dominated by business logic.
-- large structs are deeply nested >>> pointers is few hundred ns faster
+- deeply nested large structs >>> pointers is few hundred ns faster
     - You have to have very large and nested structs to see difference.
 This is only case when pointe is noticeably faster.
 Difference can be big.
-This is effect B).
+This is effect B)
-- small structs and deeply nested >>> structs is few ns faster
+- deeply nested small structs >>> structs is few ns faster
     - You have to have very deep nesting to see difference to observe this effect.
-This is effect A).
+This is effect A)

 ```